BlockfreieOrg/kat_tutorial/README.md

 # Kleene algebra of tests and transactions

-This article explores structuring of database operations as kleene algebra expressions.
-It demonstrates how to build application out of small units of code called tests and joint them together using operators.
+This article explores structuring of database operations as Kleene algebra expressions.
+It demonstrates how to build an application out of small units of code called tests and joint them together using operators.

+The code for this tutorial is available on GitHub.

 [https://github.com/BlockfreieOrg/kat_tutorial](https://github.com/BlockfreieOrg/kat_tutorial)

-The code for this tutorial can be found here.
-If you find yourself implementing this in your favorite language send me a link.
+Send me a link to your implementation in your favorite language, and I will include a link.

 # Kleene algebra